-- 3) An officer stopping a suspect vehicle or individual related to an open (dispatched) call shall carry that stop as part of the open call, and not as a motor vehicle or subject stop. - 4) An officer who stops a subject who is a witness or is related to an offense shall open a call based on that offense; this policy shall not apply.
+- 1) A vehicle overtaking or pursuit in which the vehicle is not ultimately stopped does not qualify as a "motor vehicle stop" for the purposes of this policy. - 2) An officer who attempts to stop a motor vehicle for a traffic violation and the vehicle evades, call-type TSTOP should not be used.
+The officer shall cut a call-type that best describes the offense related to the fleeing vehicle.
+If a TSTOP call is cut, the officer may cancel that call and open the correct call as described above. - 3) An officer stopping a suspect vehicle or individual related to an open (dispatched) call shall carry that stop as part of the open call, and not as a motor vehicle or subject stop. - 4) An officer who stops a subject who is a witness or is related to an offense shall open a call based on that offense; this policy shall not apply.

-3. Annual Report in Compliance with State Law
+3. Annual Report in Compliance with State Law (A 1.2.9c)